22.3964° N, 114.1095° E

 How to get there: Take the MTR to Choi Hung station on the Kwun Tong line, then take the C3 or C4 exit.
 You will see about 11 estate buildings, with a large carpark in the middle.
 The famous basketball court is at the top of this carpark, walk up a few levels to the top and you will see many other people snapping away for their IG!

-Details: This is a real swimming shed.. you’ll see some locals bringing their dogs and jump off it and go swimming, whilst girls are always here taking photoshoots.
-I havn’t been here for a while since nowadays its very popular and gets very packed, but it was a perfect place to watch sunset for me once!
+Details: This is a real swimming shed.
+You’ll see some locals bringing their dogs and jump off it then go swimming, whilst girls are also taking some photoshoots.
+Although now it has become quite touristy there are still times when it is less busy, such as sunrise hours.
 The view is from Kennedy Town Hong Kong island, with a view of Kowloon stretching across to Tsing Yi.

 How to get there: From Kennedy Town MTR station, take Exit A to the bus terminus, you’ll find green Minibus no. 58 that will get you there in under 30 minutes, the stop is on the middle of a road going up Victoria Road, you may need to use Google Maps to check when to stop to be precise.
 A single trip will cost 6.90HKD on the mini bus.
 You can also walk for about 15-20 mins from Kennedy Town.